lorenzoMendez/Spring-Cloud-Angular/README.md

 # Spring Cloud and Angular
-Development of microservices using Spring cloud in the Back-End and Angular in the Front-End.
+Development of microservices using Spring cloud in the back-and and Angular in the front-end.